 At dawn we found ourselves under heavy fire from infantry and tanks.
 Very heavy casualties were inflicted on our battery and to save further losses Major Cartland gave the order to surrender.
 At this point heavy firing was going on and Major Cartland was killed.
-Mr Hutton-Squire, Tommy Bunn who was the Major’s driver and myself were some distance from the rest of the battery.
-Mr Hutton-Squire said that he was not going to become a prisoner and shouting "Follow me Bombadier" stormed out of the ditch we were in and firing a Bren gun at a nearby tank was killed by the answering burst of fire from the tank.
+Mr Hutton-Squire, Tommy Bunn who was the Major’s driver and myself were some distance from the rest of the battery. and shouting "Follow me Bombardier" stormed out of the ditch we were in and firing a Bren gun at a nearby tank was killed by the answering burst of fire from the tank.
 Tommy Bunn and myself reached a ditch on the far side of the field and came under heavy fire from the same tank.
 We knew we would not be taken prisoner by this tank crew and crawled along the ditch towards a gate into the next field.
 We jumped from the ditch and ran through the gateway right into the middle of a German patrol who already had several of our battery prisoner.
 "Halt!" shouted their N.C.O. and Tommy and I went into the bag.

 One of the prisoners subsequently wrote a book (Barbed Wire - Memories of Stalag 383, M N M McKibbin and A Dallimore) of life in the camp, a copy of which Harry gave to me shortly before he died.
 I couldn't make out what the cover picture was - the central area was just blobs of colour.
 It was only when part way through the book and I discovered that the camp had 400 huts containing 6000 prisoners that I realised the cover picture represented a view of the camp from a watchtower, each 'blob' being a hut - a far cry from the few hundred prisoners depicted in "The Great Escape".
 The account is by turns horrifying and hilarious - horrifying for the cold and the starvation in the middle years before the Red Cross parcels started arriving, hilarious for the they scored over the guards.
 Once the parcels did start arriving they were better off in some respects than the guards, and were able to barter cigarettes for civilian clothing, cameras, radios, diamonds and even live ducks and sheep.